Birth trauma and EMDR

 EMDR has allowed me to share my story without crying hysterically and feeling broken.
 The memory has faded - it’s still there, but not as vivid.
 I only saw the labour in black and white.
 But now, there is colour.
 I also see the beauty in the birth.

 Both sons and I have an excellent bond, and the experience made my husband and I even closer as a couple.
-I no longer have PTSD- it doesn't cast a shadow over my life.
+I no longer have PTSD either.

-I have since become an 'Accredited EMDR Practitioner' and am planning on applying to be an 'Accredited Consultant' soon.
+I have since become an 'Accredited EMDR Practitioner' and am planning on applying to be an 'Accredited Consultant' when I have the spoons.
 I have done EMDR on hundreds of clients, most of them with amazing outcomes that bring tears to my eyes.
 I've helped to process medical traumas, natural disasters, wars, conflict, refugee traumas, DV situations, sex trafficking, MVAs, developmental traumas (childhood neglect, abuse, and so on), sibling trauma, and so on.

 The birth trauma doesn’t trigger me anymore, and I am able to provide EMDR to others with birth trauma.